Hialeah/problems/README.md

-Sales Tax
-Write a program that computes the total sales tax on a $52 purchase.
-Assume the state sales tax is 4 percent and the county sales tax is 2 percent.
-Display the purchase price, state tax, county tax, and total tax amounts on the screen.

-Restaurant Bill
-Write a program that computes the tax and tip on a restaurant bill for a patron with a $44.50 meal charge.
-The tax should be 6.75 percent of the meal cost.
-The tip should be 15 percent of the total after adding the tax.
-Display the meal cost, tax amount, tip amount, and total bill on the screen.

-Cyborg Data Type Sizes
-You have been given a job as a programmer on a Cyborg supercomputer.
-In order to accomplish some calculations, you need to know how many bytes the following data types use: char, int, float, and double.
-You do not have any manuals, so you can’t look up this information.
-Write a C++ program that will determine the amount of memory used by these types and display the information on the screen.

-Miles per Gallon
-A car holds 16 gallons of gasoline and can travel 350 miles before refueling.
-Write a program that calculates the number of miles per gallon the car gets.
-Display the result on the screen.

-Distance per Tank of Gas
-A car with a 20 gallon gas tank averages 21.5 miles per gallon when driven in town and 26.8 miles per gallon when driven on the highway.
-Write a program that calculates and displays the distance the car can travel on one tank of gas when driven in town and when driven on the highway.

-Land Calculation
-In the United States, land is often measured in square feet.
-In many other countries it is measured in square meters.
-One acre of land is equivalent to 43,560 square feet.
-A square meter is equivalent to 10.7639 square feet.
-Write a program that computes and displays the number of square feet and the number of square meters ¼ in acre of land.
-Hint: Because a square meter is larger than a square foot, there will be fewer square meters in ¼ acre than there are square feet.

 Circuit Board Price
 An electronics company sells circuit boards at a 40 percent profit.
 Write a program that calculates the selling price of a circuit board that costs them $12.67 to produce.
 Display the result on the screen.